AlexeiLuchian/odin-recipes/README.md

 The project it's also deployed on the web so you don't have to clone the repo or do anything else in order to see the result.
 Thank you for checking it out.
 UPDATE!!!
-Now, after learning different methods to display elements, font families, box-sizing and many other things about CSS, I styled the site as well with CSS, you can check it out right now from the Deployments section.
+Now, after learning different methods to display elements, font families, box-sizing and many other things about CSS, I styled the site as well with CSS, you can check it out right now by clicking on this link: (https://alexeiluchian.github.io/odin-recipes/)